Home Page • Sitemap • About Me • What's New • Booking • Contact Me

 Contains a large section on Lalo Guerrero and his pachuco music with many of his lyrics included.
 Also, a section about my brother Dan and the social impact of his one-man show, "Gaytino."

-"Rock the Nation: Latino Identities and the Latin Rock Dispora"
+"Rock the Nation: Latino Identities and the Latin Rock Diaspora"

 by Roberto Avant-Mier